Preparing for a Texas Divorce? Consider These Steps

 Because an uncontested divorce in which you are both willing to negotiate terms between yourselves is nearly always preferable, the first step you may want to take is discussing your decision to seek a divorce with your spouse.

 No one likes to be blindsided, and even if your spouse sees the writing on the wall, taking the time to discuss the issue with him or her can go a long way toward keeping the peace.
-There are, however, situations in which this approach isn’t your best option, and making this distinction can be complicated.
+However, there are situations in which this approach isn’t your best option, and making this distinction can be complicated.

 As you probably know, divorce is a costly process.
 The cost of your divorce depends on several factors.
 Before you file for divorce, it is important to make sure that you are prepared for it financially.

 The legal costs and attorney’s fees are not the only expenses you should prepare for.
-For many people, housing expenses associated with moving to a new place after filing for divorce can have a significant impact on their budget.
+For many people, housing expenses associated with moving to a new place after filing for divorce can significantly impact their budget.

 When going through a divorce in Texas, it takes a lot of planning to make sure that you can survive the divorce process financially.
 If you are unemployed or have a part-time job, you may need to find a new job to earn enough income to cover your housing expenses during the divorce.

-It is advisable to consult with a knowledgeable divorce lawyer to find out your options and to determine how you can prepare yourself financially for your divorce.
+It is advisable to consult with a knowledgeable divorce lawyer to determine your options and how you can prepare yourself financially for your divorce.

 Obtain Credit in Your Own Name

 If you don’t have any credit in your name alone, now is an excellent time to change that.
-Having a healthy credit score is necessary for taking advantage of many financial opportunities and for moving forward in an independent life.
+A healthy credit score is necessary to take advantage of many financial opportunities and move forward in an independent life.
 Steadily building your own personal credit score after divorce is far easier than attempting to bring up a low score brought on by inattention.

 Building your credit can be as easy as opening a new credit account.
-Obtaining a credit card that you use and pay according to its terms can do wonders for your credit.
+Obtaining a credit card you use and paying according to its terms can do wonders for your credit.

 Forge a Working Knowledge of Your Marital Assets and Debts

 If you are not closely involved with your family’s financials, it is time to become better acquainted with your marital assets and debts.
-Your divorce settlement will hinge upon these numbers, and it is important that you have a working knowledge of what is involved.
+Your divorce settlement will hinge upon these numbers, and you must have a working knowledge of what is involved.

 Work closely with your knowledgeable Killeen divorce attorney to help ensure that your financial rights are well represented throughout the divorce process.
 If your divorcing spouse is in charge of your joint finances, it can make obtaining a reliable financial snapshot both more difficult and more important.

 Texas is a community property state.
-This means that your marital assets and debts will be divided according to what is considered to be “just and right.”
-This does not mean that the court will split your marital property down the middle.
-If you and your spouse are unable to come to a settlement agreement, the court will get involved and will determine your settlement for you.
+This designation means that your marital assets and debts will be divided according to what is considered “just and right.”
+This term does not mean that the court will split your marital property down the middle.
+If you and your spouse cannot come to a settlement agreement, the court will get involved and determine your settlement for you.

 Move Forward with a Plan

-The worst thing you can do after determining you need a divorce is rushing forward with no plan in place.
-Filing for divorce requires careful planning, and without a map forward, you are far more likely to lose sight of your divorce priorities and to be less well-prepared to protect your rights throughout the legal process.
+After determining you need a divorce, the worst thing you can do is rush forward with no plan in place.
+Filing for divorce requires careful planning, and without a map forward, you are far more likely to lose sight of your divorce priorities and be unprepared to protect your rights throughout the legal process.

-It is essential that you map out the divorce process for your case and take into account your divorce priorities.
+It is essential that you map out the divorce process for your case and consider your divorce priorities.
 Consult with a divorce lawyer to help you build a solid plan to protect your rights during divorce.

 Gather Information to Prepare for Your Divorce